Higher education in Poland: Late modern period

+In 1826 the first technical university was established in Warsaw, leading eventually to the establishment of Warsaw University of Technology, the largest technical university in Poland.

-From 1919-1939 universities were focused primarily on arts, science, and engineering.
+From 1919 to 1939 universities were focused primarily on arts, science, and engineering.
 Education was based solely on Humboldt's model of university combining research and teaching.
 This model incorporates a strict hierarchy of authority and a considerable degree of autonomy for its governing bodies.

+World War II

+During the German and Soviet occupation in World War II, Polish higher education was suppressed.
+Among the most known crimes committed by the occupiers against Polish academics were the mass arrest of 184 academics of the Jagiellonian University, AGH University of Kraków, Academy of Economics in Kraków, Catholic University of Lublin and Stephen Báthory University in the 1939 Sonderaktion Krakau, and the 1941 massacre of Lwów professors.

+Polish academics expelled from western to central Poland, espiecially from Poznań, organized the underground University of the Western Lands.
+It operated primarily in Warsaw, but also in Częstochowa, Grodzisk Mazowiecki, Jędrzejów, Kielce, Milanówek, Ostrowiec Świętokrzyski and Radomsko.

 Post World War II

 Many higher education institutions were established after World War II.
 At the end of communism (1989), there were 820 institutions in Poland, about 20 of them being engineering oriented.
 In the 1990s a two-tier system was reinstituted.
 The first tier was considered to be vocational rather than academic.
 The two-tier system was instituted in Poland well before it was suggested by the Bologna declaration.

 After 1989 higher education in Poland changed dramatically.
 Borders were opened, leading to free mobility and autonomy of universities in curricula and management.
 New laws concerning higher education, convertible Polish currency, easy communication, (telephone and Internet), and access to European education and research programs made higher education more accessible.